emacsmirror/undo-fu/readme.rst

    as Undo Tree had long standing unresolved bugs at the time of writing.

 `Vundo <https://github.com/casouri/vundo>`__
-   This package supports navigating undo as a tree structure and works well with undo-fu ``undo-fu-session``, although there are no inter-dependencies as both packages operate on Emacs built-in undo.
+   This package supports navigating undo as a tree structure and works well with ``undo-fu`` & ``undo-fu-session``, there are no inter-dependencies as both packages operate on Emacs built-in undo.